Google ads work very well for many businesses but they are also costly.

 Amex Gold Business - 4 points

-The Amex Gold Business card gives you the most points on Google ads than any other card.
+The card_name gives you the most points on Google ads than any other card.
 You earn 4 points per dollar spent.

 The rewards structure works as follows; you earn 4 points on the 2 categories where your business spent the most each billing period, on up to $150,000 annually.
-The categories can be one of the following; airfare purchased directly from airlines, U.S. gas stations, U.S. purchases for shipping, U.S. restaurants, select media and advertising, and select providers of computer hardware, software, and cloud solutions.
+The categories can be one of the following; U.S. gas stations, U.S. wireless purchases, U.S. restaurants, select media, and advertising (including PPC Marketing), select providers of computer hardware, software, and cloud solutions, transit purchases, and electronic goods retailers.
 Thankfully, Google ads is an eligible category to earn 4 points on.

-The 4 points are capped at 150k annually, but you can get up to 10 Amex Gold Business cards per person.
-Each Gold Business card will have its own $150k limit (please note that you can only get approved for up to 2 Amex cards in 90 days, so every 90 days you can do another two cards).
+The 4 points are capped at 150k annually, but you can get up to 10 card_name cards per person.
+Each card_name will have its own $150k limit (please note that you can only get approved for up to 2 Amex cards in 90 days, so every 90 days you can do another two cards).